Part II Statement

 Payment can be made by cheque or money order (payable to the VCAA) or by credit card.

-For more information about application fees and the application process, visit the
+For more information about how to make an FOI request, visit the

 Officers responsible for Freedom of Information requests are: